Oil rises to $67 on cuts to Saudi, Venezuelan exports

 Offsetting these developments is the surge in US supply, which the International Energy Agency said on Monday would continue to 2024, probably requiring Opec and its allies to keep up their policy of market management.

 In the near term, the latest reports on US inventories are expected to show a rise in crude stocks.
-Six analysts polled by Reuters estimate they rose 2.9 million barrels.
+Six analysts polled by Reuters estimate they rose 2.9 million barrels last week.

 The first report, from the American Petroleum Institute, an industry group, is due out 2030 GMT, followed by the government’s official supply report on Wednesday.